mattfalcone1997/pyvista_cardinal_tutorials/README.md

 # Using PyVista to post-process amd visualise data from Cardinal

 This repository contains tutorials and useful scripts for processing and visualising data from the MOOSE application Cardinal.
 Pyvista documentaion can be found [here](https://docs.pyvista.org/).
+You should start with the `pebble_laminar.ipynb` example.
+The others are doable in any order.

 ## Install `pyvista` for Jupyter
 To get interactive plotting windows in Jupyter notebooks install `pyvista` with the `all` optional dependency.